 The first step in the contract lifecycle is the request for a contract.
 At this point, a draft of the contracted agreement is written.
 However, it is important to understand that most contracts aren't agreed upon and signed as-is; there may be substantial changes that need to be made before all involved parties can reach an agreement.

 Still, during this stage, different parties and internal departments will review and ultimately approve the contract.
-In cases where contract management software is used, the negotiations process can be streamlined here, as these programs include useful features that allow users to route official versions of the contract with partners and other authorized individuals as needed during the approvals process.
+In cases where contract management software is used, the signing process can be streamlined, as these programs often include useful features that allow users to route official versions of the contract to partners and other authorized individuals as needed during the contract signature process.